tp1de/ioBroker.ems-esp/README.md

 * km200, km200 hrv, km100, km50, HMC300 or IP-inside (from Bosch Group)
 * ems-esp interface (https://github.com/emsesp/EMS-ESP32) with latest dev version (see below) and the ESP32 chip.
-* The old ESP8266 gateways with API V2 are supported until this version as well.
+* The old ESP8266 gateways with API V2 are supported with limited functionality as well.
+But it is strobgly advised to upgrade to ESP32.

 The ems-esp adapter can read and write data to both gateways to steer all heating components.
 It can be used either for the original Bosch-group gateways or the ems-esp or both in parallel.

 The adapter is tested for the ems-esp gateway with latest firmware versions of ESP32 >= v3.3.1.
-Old systems with an ESP 8266 are only supported until this adapter version.

 ## important settings in EMS-ESP: